-Your company’s revenue…When is it “yours”?
+Your company’s revenue…when is it “yours”?

-This standard becomes effective for annual reporting periods beginning after December 15, 2018 (for the calendar year ended December 31, 2019) for privately held entities.
+This standard became effective for annual reporting periods beginning after December 15, 2018 (for the calendar year ended December 31, 2019) for privately held entities.
 For publicly traded entities, the standard became effective for annual reporting periods beginning after December 15, 2017.